 - Wash the shrimp and make sure they're peeled and deveined.
 Pull on the tails to remove them if desired.
 Dry them well with a paper towel and trasfer to a medium bowl.

-- Drizzle the shrimp with 1 tbsp of the oil, and sprinkle the shrimp with sea salt, black pepper, garlic powder, and fresh lemon zest.
+- Drizzle the shrimp with 1 tablespoon of the oil, and sprinkle the shrimp with sea salt, black pepper, garlic powder, and fresh lemon zest.
 Toss to coat well.

 - Heat up a large skillet over high heat.
 Add the shrimp in a single layer and more oil if needed.
 Lower the heat to medium-high and cook the shrimp for about 2-2.5 minutes on each side.
 After you turn them, add the minced garlic and toss the shrimp in it to coat.